pointyfar/pointybubl/README.md

 # pointyBUBL: A Hugo Theme
 BU[LMA] + BL[OG]

 Blog theme built with Bulma.css.
-Includes image gallery, with optional sidebar and footer.
+Includes image gallery, site search (with lunr.js), and optional sidebar and footer in the layout.
 Handles page resources.
 Uses Hugo Pipes!

 ![Theme Screenshot](https://github.com/pointyfar/pointybubl/blob/master/images/screenshot.png)

-#### ----- This is a work in progress -----
+# This is a work in progress.
+Features are subject to change without notice.

 ## Preview the theme